Bug 364830 - Behavior improvements to the Library widget

 Classification: Applications

-Component: User Interface & Miscellaneous (show other bugs)
+Component: User Interface & Miscellaneous (other bugs)

 Platform: Ubuntu Linux